Suzanne Lacy: Performance art

+Ablutions

 In 1972 Lacy collaborated with three women; Judy Chicago, Sandra Orgel and Aviva Rahmani creating a piece of performance art called Ablutions.
 This performance was inspired by the women's earlier exploration of rape within their different practices.
 The performance itself included explicit audio recorded experiences of female rape victims, which continuously played on a loop.
 As well as this there was also the visual aspects of the performance, which included women bathing in body-sized metal tubs of eggs, blood and clay.
 Additionally eggshells, ropes, chains and animal kidneys were scattered across the floor.
 This performance was self produced in a studio in California and has been categorised as a revolutionary art performance in regards to feminism.